 Important Patient Safety Notice: For the safety of our patients, visitors, and staff, weapons are not permitted at any Temple Health facilities.
 Additionally, please be aware that we are implementing a new weapon detection screening system at Temple University Hospital – Main Campus as of June 7, 2023.
 To ensure a smooth check-in process, we kindly request that you arrive early for your appointment.
 Your cooperation in maintaining a safe environment is greatly appreciated.

 How We Are Protecting You

-Safety Precautions and Protocols Designed to Protect Our Patients and Staff
+Safety Protocols Designed to Protect Our Patients and Staff

-The safety of our patients and staff is our highest priority, especially now.
+The safety of our patients and staff is our highest priority.
 Our team of clinicians has implemented numerous safety protocols to protect our patients and staff, based on the guidelines of the CDC, local and federal government, and leading medical associations.

 Our safety precautions and protocols include:

 - Masking in the hospital is optional for all.
 We strongly encourage patients to wear masks if they are experiencing cold or flu symptoms to keep others around them safe.
 Makes are available at all entrances.

 - Thorough cleaning and disinfecting at least several times per day, based on infection control guidelines.

 - Social distancing is strongly recommended in lobbies, waiting areas and other public locations such as elevators.

 - Employees are required to be fully vaccinated against COVID, or be regularly tested for COVID if they have a vaccine exemption.